Optimising campaigns for mobile players

 Budgeting, bidding and campaign structure

-Technical optimisation: performance and compliance
+Technical optimization: performance and compliance

-Testing framework and iterative optimisation
+Testing framework and iterative optimization

 Common mistakes to avoid

-Tools, platforms and techniques to support optimisation
+Tools, platforms and techniques to support optimization

 Implementation checklist (actionable summary)